St John's Catholic School for the Deaf: 2015 inspection

 Ofsted inspected the School in February 2015 judging it to be Grade 2 (Good), stating that "School leaders have continued to build upon the good standards identified in the previous inspection report", "Teaching is nearly always good, with some examples of outstanding practice", "Students who attend the sixth form unit make excellent progress".

 Earlier inspections

 Ofsted inspected the School in October 2008 and found it to be Grade 4 (Inadequate), stating that "Significant improvement is required to ensure the School's recruitment policies and procedures comply with all the legislative requirements for the safeguarding of pupils", however the "Effectiveness of the sixth form" (16–19 years of age) was rated Grade 1 (Outstanding).
 Ofsted inspected again in January 2009, and assessed the school as Grade 2 (Good), stating "The school has swiftly put matters right and all the procedures that are currently required to help safeguard children are now in place."
 An inspection in February 2012 ranked the school as Grade 2 (Good), with "Behaviour and safety of pupils" ranked as Grade 1 (Outstanding).
 Ofsted inspected the School's residential care provision in March 2013 and judged the school to be 'Outstanding' in all categories.

-Community partnership

-St John’s Catholic School for the Deaf was shortlisted in 2011 by the TES for the Outstanding Community Partnership Award.